BolajiAyodeji/Blogposts/ck1t37464002mkts1oywwcyth.md

 ![](https://cdn-images-1.medium.com/max/800/1*FWBD77YB6yedoMIc04BSOA.png)

-Well, GitHub uses the open source [Linguist library](https://github.com/github/linguist) to determine file languages for syntax highlighting and repository statistics.
+Well, GitHub uses the open-source [Linguist library](https://github.com/github/linguist) to determine file languages for syntax highlighting and repository statistics.
 Language statistics will update after you push changes to your default branch (which is usually `master`).

 ## What is GitHub Linguist?

-> GitHub Linguist is a library is used on GitHub.com to detect blob languages, ignore binary or vendored files, suppress generated files in diffs, and generate language breakdown graphs. - GitHub Linguist Docs
+> GitHub Linguist is a library that is used on GitHub.com to detect blob languages, ignore binary or vendored files, suppress generated files in diffs, and generate language breakdown graphs. - GitHub Linguist Docs

 Basically, Linguist is a library that runs on every GitHub repository.
 It checks every file and directory and detects the programming language used in that file.